 Division of Business, Engineering and Information Sciences & Technology Promotion Procedures for Non-tenure-line Faculty

 Procedures for implementing the University’s policy on promotion and tenure are described Policy AC21 and informed by the “Administrative Guidelines for AC23.”
-Procedures for implementing the Altoona College’s policy on promotion and tenure are described in two documents: : (1) Guidelines for Promotion of Fixed-Term Faculty to The Second Rank and (2) Guidelines for Promotion of Fixed-Term Faculty to The Third Rank.
+Procedures for implementing the Altoona College’s policy on promotion and tenure are described in two documents: (1) Guidelines for Promotion of Non-tenure-line Faculty to The Second Rank and (2) Guidelines for Promotion of Non-tenure-line Faculty to The Third Rank.
 This document complies with those.
 The following further specifies procedures for the Division of Business, Engineering and Information Sciences & Technology in the Altoona College (the Division) but does not supersede Altoona College or university-wide guidelines.

 Purpose.
 The Division-level of review is the one that is closest to the candidate in terms of his or her mission and discipline.
 It is the level that is most sensitive to the candidates’ work setting.

 Eligibility.
 These guidelines cover all full-time non-tenure-line faculty members in the Division.